determined-ai/determined/docs/reference/experiment-config-reference.rst

 language syntax).
 For more information about the syntax, you can visit this `RE2 reference page
 <https://github.com/google/re2/wiki/Syntax>`__.
 Each log policy can have the following fields:

 -  ``name``: Required.
-A name for the log policy.
-This name will be displayed as a label in the UI when the log policy matches.
+The name of the log policy, displayed as a label in the WebUI when a log policy match occurs.

 -  ``pattern``: Optional.
-It is required to provide a regex pattern to match in the logs unless the intention is to disable an existing policy.
+Defines a regex pattern to match log entries.
+If not specified, this policy is disabled.

 -  ``action``: Optional.
 The action to take when the pattern is matched.
 Actions include: